andijakl/NfcDemo/README.md

 - Handle NFC tags in app startup (intent delivered through onCreate()) and when the app is already running (onNewIntent())
 - Set a pending intent for enabling foreground dispatch to read and analyze all NFC tags tapped while the app is running

-To work through the tutorial in the blog post (article coming soon), download the [starting app](https://www.andreasjakl.com/08-android-nfcdemo-start/) and then follow the instructions in the article.
+To work through the [tutorial in the blog post](https://www.andreasjakl.com/nfc-tags-ndef-and-android-with-kotlin/), download the [starting app](https://www.andreasjakl.com/08-android-nfcdemo-start/) and then follow the instructions in the article.
+For a more visual guidance, check out the [presentation slides](https://www.slideshare.net/andreasjakl/android-and-nfc-ndef-with-kotlin).

 ## Related Information

-Released und MIT License.
+Released under MIT License.
 See the LICENSE file for details.

 Developed by Andreas Jakl
+* More information about NFC & Android: https://www.andreasjakl.com/nfc-tags-ndef-and-android-with-kotlin/
 * https://www.andreasjakl.com/
 * https://twitter.com/andijakl